Godfrey Nicholson

-Early life and education
+Early life

-A member of the family which founded London-based gin distillers J&W Nicholson & Co, Nicholson was a younger son of Richard Francis Harrison and a grandson of politician, William Nicholson.
+Nicholson was born on 9 December 1901. he was a younger son of Richard Francis Harrison (1865–1940) and Helen Violet (née Portal) Nicholson (1867–1927).
+Through his father, he was a member of the family which founded London-based gin distillers J&W Nicholson & Co.

+His paternal grandparents were William Nicholson and the former Isabella Sarah Meek.
+Among his paternal family were uncles, William Graham Nicholson and John Sanctuary Nicholson.
+His maternal grandparents were Helen Mary Charlotte (née Soulsby) Portal and Rev. George Raymond Portal (a brother of Sir Wyndham Portal, 1st Baronet), the President of the Oxford Union who served as rector of Albury, Surrey and of Burghclere.

 He was educated at Winchester College and graduated from Christ Church, Oxford in 1925.

-Political and military career
+Career

 In 1931, he contested and won Morpeth and held the seat until 1935.
 Two years later, he contested and won Farnham in a by-election and on the outbreak of World War II in 1939, he served with The Royal Fusiliers until 1942.
 He was subsequently a captain in the Home Guard and as MP criticized that an issue of pikes to the Home Guard made during a shortage of rifles "if not meant as a joke, was an insult".

+On 20 March 1958, Nicholson was made a baronet and retired from politics in 1966.

 Personal life

-On 20 March 1958, Nicholson was made a baronet and retired from politics in 1966.
-On 30 June 1936, he had married Lady Katharine Lindsay (a younger daughter of the 27th Earl of Crawford) and they had four daughters:
+On 30 June 1936, he had married Lady Katharine Lindsay (1912–1972), a younger daughter of David Lindsay, 27th Earl of Crawford, and the former Constance Lilian Pelly (a daughter of Sir Henry Pelly, 3rd Baronet).
+Together, they had four daughters:

-Rose Helen (b.
-13 May 1937), married The Lord Luce.

-Laura Violet (18 January 1939 - 2 June 2021), married Sir John Montgomery-Cuninghame of Corsehill, 12th Baronet.